blackout-games/frontend-docs/manual/Core/Cache.md

 ## Refreshing

-You can also refresh a single item with in a collection
+You can also refresh a single item with in a collection which is basically a short cut for a fetch call to backend and overriding the item's instance within the collection.

 ```csharp
 var clubModel = await Cache.RefreshModelInCollectionAsync<ClubModel>(WebConfig.Clubs.Type, LocalSettings.currentClubId);